 Why Organic Products?

-This is a question I often hear, almost immediately, when I talk about organic lavender body oil.
-And to be honest, it's also a question I asked myself at first.
+This is a question I often hear, almost immediately, when I talk about B by Nadia Boule.
+And to be honest, it is also a question I made myself at first.

 While reading and researching, I discovered a number of reasons beyond the most obvious one: that organic products look more 'natural' than 'conventional' foods.